Overview: What is pharmacogenetics?

 Why is pharmacogenetics important?

 When initiating drug therapy to treat a particular condition, doctors typically prescribe one of several appropriate drugs.
 Dosages and timing of drugs are usually based upon the anticipated rate of metabolism and clearance from the body in the average person.
-They prescribe a "standard" dose based on factors such as weight, gender, and age.
+They prescribe a "standard" dose based on factors such as weight, sex, and age.
 Clinically, however, each person responds uniquely to treatment and doctors must make adjustments.
 For example, the doctor may adjust the drug dose or switch to a different therapy, depending on whether the person's condition is responding to the medication and whether the individual is experiencing unpleasant or dangerous side effects.
 Sometimes a person may find that a treatment that has been working well for them suddenly causes symptoms when they start taking an additional drug.

 The concentrations or effects of some drugs are monitored with blood tests and the drug dosages may be increased or decreased to maintain the drug level in an established therapeutic range.
 Follow-up of drug concentration is called "Therapeutic Drug Monitoring."
 If changing the drug dose is not effective in treating or controlling the person's condition, or the person still has side effects, then the person may be given a different drug.